makmanalp/fleuron/README.markdown

-# pelican-fleuron-theme #
+# Fleuron

-This theme is minimalist, elegant, and typography-based.
+Fleuron is a [Pelican](https://github.com/getpelican/pelican) theme that tries to be minimalist, elegant, and typography-based.
+It emulates the old book-style.
 It relies heavily on David Perry's excellent [Cardo](http://scholarsfonts.net/cardofnt.html) font.
+This font has a wide range of unicode characters included, so the theme can easily be used for non-english content.

-It was derived from the [cebong](https://github.com/getpelican/pelican-themes/tree/master/cebong) theme, which was in turn derived from [notmyidea](https://github.com/getpelican/pelican-themes/tree/master/notmyidea-cms).
+Fleuron was derived from the [cebong](https://github.com/getpelican/pelican-themes/tree/master/cebong) theme, which was in turn derived from [notmyidea](https://github.com/getpelican/pelican-themes/tree/master/notmyidea-cms).
 So much has changed at this point that it resembles neither.

-It's still in development, and pretty much only posts work.
+Fleuron is still in development, and pretty much only posts work.
 You can reuse it freely, I only ask that you keep the attribution text and link on the bottom as is.

 ![screenshot of fleuron theme](https://github.com/makmanalp/fleuron/raw/master/screenshot.png)